Documentation Index

 - Track remediation metrics to measure security posture improvement

-Drift Detection and Auto-Remediation
+Drift Detection Strategies:

-Configuration drift creates security gaps when infrastructure deviates from IaC-defined state: Drift Detection Strategies:| Approach | Detection Method | Remediation | Use Case |
+| Approach | Detection Method | Remediation | Use Case |

 | Continuous scanning | Compare actual vs. desired state | Manual review + approval | Production environments |